lowvoltage/lowvoltage.github.io/_posts/2017-07-09-Onboard-LEDs-NodeMCU-Got-Two.md

 ## Notes
 Both LEDs operate in “inverted” mode, with regard to the pin levels - when the pin is HIGH, the LED is off; when the pin is LOW, the LED is on.
-The LED on `GPIO2` flashes during EPS programming, as it is connected to the `U1TXD` pin.
+The LED on `GPIO2` flashes during ESP programming, as it is connected to the `U1TXD` pin.

 ## NodeMCU LED Blink